 1. Refrigerator thawing method: The easiest and safest way to thaw your frozen cooked shrimp is by placing them in the refrigerator overnight.
 Simply transfer the shrimp from the freezer to a plate or a container and place it in the fridge.
 Make sure to cover the plate or container to prevent any cross-contamination with other foods.
 By allowing the shrimp to slowly thaw in the refrigerator, you can maintain its quality and texture.

-See also How long does rotini take to cook
+See also How to cook tagliatelle pasta

 2. Cold-water thawing method: If you need to thaw the shrimp more quickly, you can use the cold-water thawing method.
 Start by placing the frozen cooked shrimp in a leak-proof plastic bag.
 While in the bag, submerge the shrimp in a large bowl filled with cold water.
 Make sure to change the water every 30 minutes to keep it cold.
 This will help speed up the thawing process.
 Remember to never use warm or hot water as it can lead to bacterial growth on the shrimp.